Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise: Implementation and simulations

 Consider for $nh_n\in\N$, with $Z_i\stackrel{iid}{\sim}\mathcal{N}(0,1)$, and the observation errors $(\epsilon_k)_{k\ge 0}$, the minimum

 for some fix $\sigma>0$, and for $l\in\{0,\ldots,nh_n\}$:

 where we set $Z_0:=0$.
 Since

 with $M_0^{nh_n-1}$ generated independently from $M_1^{nh_n}$, we want to simulate samples distributed as $M_0^{nh_n-1}$ and $M_1^{nh_n}$, respectively.
-Note that the moments of $M_0^{nh_n-1}$ and $M_1^{nh_n}$ slightly differ what can be relevant for moderate values of $nh_n$.
+Note that for finite $nh_n$, there is not an exact equality between the moments of $M_0^{nh_n-1}$ and $M_1^{nh_n}$, what can be relevant in particular for moderate values of $nh_n$.
 As in the simulation of Section \ref{sec:5.2}, we implement exponentially distributed observation errors $(\epsilon_k)$, with some given noise level $\eta$.
 In data applications, we can do the same with an estimated noise level

 This estimator works for all noise distributions with finite fourth moments.
+In view of the discussion of the model in \cite{BJR}, exponentially distributed noise is the most natural example satisfying \eqref{noise_dist}.
+Simulations with other noise distributions led to similar results.
+This is expected, since the estimator only hinges on local minima and their distribution is asymptotically more determined by the Brownian motion than by the noise distribution.
 To simulate the local minima for given $n$, $h_n$, $\eta$, and squared volatility $\sigma^2$, in an efficient way we use a specific dynamic programming principle.
 Observe that

 In the baseline noise model, $\epsilon_k\stackrel{iid}{\sim}\text{Exp}(\eta)$, the random variable $\frac{\sigma}{\sqrt{n}}Z_{nh_n}+\epsilon_{nh_n}$ has an exponentially modified Gaussian (EMG) distribution.
 With any fixed noise distribution, we can easily generate realizations from this convolution.
 A pseudo random variable which is distributed as $M_1^{nh_n}$ is now generated following the last transformation in the reverse direction.
 In pseudo code, this reads